puppetlabs/puppet-docs/source/facter/3.1/custom_facts.md

 Facts *can* get a lot more complicated than that, but those two together are the most common implementation of a custom fact.

-## Executing Shell Commands in Facts
+## Executing shell commands in facts

 Puppet gets information about a system from Facter, and the most common way for Facter to get that information is by executing shell commands.
 You can then parse and manipulate the